ludocode/pottery/include/pottery/open_hash_table/README.md

 A hash table that uses open addressing on an external generalized array.

 The `open_hash_table` template is composed of a set of algorithms that operate on an external power-of-two-sized array of buckets (similar to the [`heap`](../heap/) template for example.)
-It does not require the storage of any persistent state other than the array itself.
-All functions take an `open_hash_table_t` struct as a parameter, but this struct need not be persistent; you can generate it as an argument to each function call.
+It does not require the storage of any persistent state other than the external array itself.
+The hash table stores no state of its own, not even a count of elements or tombstones.

 If you want an open hash table that automatically allocates its backing and grows or re-hashes as necessary, see [`open_hash_map`](../open_hash_map/).